downplay/downright/README.md

 Both `entered` and `exiting` styles can be customised as described in the section on Theming.

+`alwaysPreventNativeContextMenu: bool (default: false)`

+If true, then the native (browser) context menu will *always* be suppressed, even if the user invokes it on something that isn't wrapped in @contextMenu.
+Note: It can only be suppressed when the event originates within the ContextMenuProvider.

 ### Context Menu connector (HOC / decorator pattern)

 The mechanism provided to actually make an area right-clickable is a HOC (Higher Order Component) to wrap another React component.
 This component must conform to: